top of page

 Not a tightrope after all, just common sense and practicality.

-Professor Derek P Auchie, November 2022
+Professor Derek P Auchie, revised August 2024

 bottom of page